 The size of the problem is way beyond the comprehension of most people.

-My best advice is: DON'T rely on any traditional pension scheme and look for other ways to fund your investment for retirement.
+My best advice is: DON'T rely on any traditional pension promise without knowing exactly how it's doing.
+Also have a Plan B and look for other ways to fund your investment for retirement.

 Retirement Financial Planning: Start working on your financial plan today